StefanoFioravanzo/SRDCP/doc/Protocol.md

 The Sink stores the topology information inside a routing table in the form of `node -> parent`, when it needs to send data to a specific node, it can compute a path backwards using the information in the routing table.

 >**Note**: While computing the path, the Sink needs to check for any loop in the routing table.
-These loops could form because the routing table is not a precise snapshot of the current network topology, but is dependent on the transmission of topology report messages or piggybacked information, which take some time to propagate.
+These loops could form because the routing table is not a precise snapshot of the current network topology, but it is dependent on the transmission of topology report messages or piggybacked information, which can take some time to propagate.

 Once the sink has determined a viable path, it has to include all the involved nodes' addresses inside the header of the packet.
 Once a node receives a source routing packet the following happens: